nicklasring/dns-proxy/README.md

-Non production usage, sort of a dummy project to learn network topology and fooling around with DNS
+Non production usage, sort of a dummy project to learn python + network topology and fooling around with DNS

 --------
 TODO Structure